| Home | New Testament Studies | John Table of Contents | Previous Section | Next Section |

 Peshitta | "Remain with me and I with you" |

 This is an AORIST ACTIVE IMPERATIVE PLURAL (cf. John 6:56; 1 John 2:6).
 The grammatical question is whether the second phrase is a description or a comparison.
 Numerous times in this passage the theological doctrinal emphasis on perseverance of the true saint is stressed (cf. John 15:4,5,6,7,9,10,14; Mark 13:13; 1 Cor.
 15:2; Gal.
 6:9; Rev. 2:7,11,17,26; 3:5,12,21; 21:7).
-True salvation is both an initial and a continuous faith and repentance response.
+True salvation is both an initial and a continuous faith and repentance response to a divine offer.
 This theological truth is often ignored in our enthusiasm for personal assurance of salvation.
 Biblical assurance is linked to

 SPECIAL TOPIC: THE NEED TO PERSEVERE